-By focusing on companies, we can tune the platform for use cases encountered at work.
+By focusing on companies, we can tune the platform for business use cases.
 For professional designers, our goal is to automate rote tasks and augment brainstorming.
 For non-designers, the goal is to make creating and editing designs as simple as creating and editing PowerPoint presentations.

 Our product philosophy is straightforward: software should be like Frappuccinos.
-You could buy the equipment and ingredients yourself then spend five minutes every day mixing the perfect Frappuccino for 10% of what you pay at Starbucks.
+You could buy the equipment and ingredients then spend five minutes every day mixing the perfect Frappuccino for 10% of what you pay Starbucks.

 But you don’t.
 Instead, you happily plop down $5 and walk out the door with a smile on your face and a Frappuccino in hand.
 Because the convenience is worth $5.